NixOS/nix-pills/pills/05-functions-and-imports.md

     nix-repl> mul = { a, b, ... }: a*b
     nix-repl> mul { a = 3; b = 4; c = 2; }

-However, in the function body you cannot access the \"c\" attribute.
+However, in the function body you cannot access the "c" attribute.
 The solution is to give a name to the given set with the **@-pattern**:

     nix-repl> mul = s@{ a, b, ... }: a*b*s.c
     nix-repl> mul { a = 3; b = 4; c = 2; }